-Dark-eyed Junco The Snow Birds Nesting Mating Habits
+Dark-eyed Junco The Snowbirds Nesting, Feeding, Mating Habits

-The Dark-eyed Junco, commonly called the snow bird species because of its sudden appearance around winter bird feeding stations, is a member of the sparrow family.
+The Dark-eyed Junco, commonly called the snowbird because of its sudden appearance around winter bird feeding stations, is a member of the sparrow family.

-It was first thought that there were five different species.
+It was first thought that there were five different species of this bird.

 Dark-eyed Junco (Snowbird)